zakayothuku/kotlin-modular-mvvm-template/README.md

 ### Projects

-This is project is a sample, to inspire you and should handle most of the common cases, but obviously not all.
-If you need to take a look at additional resources to find solutions for your project, visit these interesting projects:
+This is project is a template, drawing inspiration from these awesome projects:

 -   [iosched](https://github.com/google/iosched) (by [google](https://github.com/google)) - official Android application from google IO 2019.
 -   [plaid](https://github.com/android/plaid) (by [android](https://github.com/android)) - app which provides design news & inspiration, being an example of implementing material design.